ceruleanotter/jarofeyes/_posts/2025-02-17-jukeboxPlaybills.md

 You can read a summary of what's included below and in the back of the Jukebox rulebook.

-## If you purchased with Plus One Experience:
+### If you purchased with Plus One Experience:

 Plus One Experience will send you the PDFs at the email address you give them.
 If you're having any trouble, their [contact form and customer support is here](https://plusoneexp.com/pages/contact-us).

 In the meantime, if you're about to play Jukebox and need access to the print files **now**, you can fill out the [Jukebox Playset and PDF Help Form](https://docs.google.com/forms/d/e/1FAIpQLSe-1j_rUEaTqIHzXNlr_jT-MnRVAyQI2pPP6G25L-TbiT2JuA/viewform?usp=header).

-## If you purchased with IPR:
+### If you purchased with Indie Press Revolution (IPR):

-Instructions will be posted here soon.
+Where you get your PDFs depends on if you bought them online or in-person:
+* If you bought Jukebox at a convention from IPR, you will get access to the PDFs via a service called Bits and Mortar.
+To get this access, find your Square receipt and forward it to the email pdf@indiepressrevolution.com.
+They will then send you the PDFs via Bits and Mortar.

+* If you bought Jukebox from the [IPR website](https://www.indiepressrevolution.com/xcart/Jukebox-The-Karaoke-Musical-Tabletop-Roleplaying-Game-Print-PDF.html) you can downloads from your [IPR account page](https://www.indiepressrevolution.com/xcart/Account.html?mode=preview).
+If you're having any trouble, email IPR at support@indiepressrevolution.com with the details of your purchase and they'll get you your PDFs!

 In the meantime, if you're about to play Jukebox and need access to the print files **now**, you can fill out the [Jukebox Playset and PDF Help Form](https://docs.google.com/forms/d/e/1FAIpQLSe-1j_rUEaTqIHzXNlr_jT-MnRVAyQI2pPP6G25L-TbiT2JuA/viewform?usp=header).

-## If you purchased at a physical store:
+### If you purchased at a physical store:

 If the store works with [Bits & Mortar](https://bits-and-mortar.com), then you can and should go through them to get access to your PDF files.

 Otherwise keep reading...

-## Help!
+### Help!
 I'm still having trouble and I have a karaoke night to plan!
 No worries, fill out the [Jukebox Playset and PDF Help Form](https://docs.google.com/forms/d/e/1FAIpQLSe-1j_rUEaTqIHzXNlr_jT-MnRVAyQI2pPP6G25L-TbiT2JuA/viewform?usp=header).
 The final page of that form gets you access to all of the playsets immediately and will allow me to follow-up to get you permanent access via itch.io